 We compare two configurations, one in which the stall time parameters are equal to the transaction time parameters, and another in which it is assumed that all caches use bypass, all resources transfer the desired word first in a block, and overlap occurs when transferring information from one resource to another.
 These organizations represent the two extremes of hardware concurrency, and thus provide an upper bound on their performance difference (for the assumptions and parameters we have described in the previous section).
-As shown in Figure 4, this upper bound is quite large, the upper curve yielding an increase of about 70% in processing power over the lower.
-This performance improvement however increases bus utilization (Figure 5) by about 65%.
-Thus, we see that both processing power and scalability projections can be greatly impacted by the design of the machine hardware.
+As shown in Figure 4, this upper bound is quite large, the upper curve yielding an increase of 65-70% in processing power over the lower.
+This performance improvement however increases bus utilization (Figure 5) by about 65%, and causes a slight leveling-off of performance compared with the configuration with no concurrency.
+Thus, both processing power and scalability projections can be greatly impacted by the degree of concurrency in the machine hardware.
 A large amount of concurrency in the hardware improves the processing power, but as a result, requires more aggressive interconnect resources in order to connect large numbers of processors.

 We also see how results for the old models compare with the present one.
 The presence of an L2 cache as expected has a large impact on the processing power obtained.
 The presence of a 2-way superscalar processor and hardware buffers has an even greater impact, almost doubling the performance of the old model with an L2 cache.
-Thus, we see that the new architectural parameters we have incorporated into the model have a tremendous impact on the performance results obtained.
+Thus, we see that the new architectural parameters we have incorporated into the model have a significant impact on the performance results obtained.